Contact and Support

 - The licence metadata does not match

 If you need additional metadata bindings (e.g. more than one workstation, typo in metadata values), you may request extra licence keys.
-Please refer to Licencing and Pricing for details.
+Please refer to Order Process for details.

 - The licence key has expired

-You will receive new licence keys for each billing period of your subscriptions automatically.
-If your User, Site or Academic subscription has ended, you can continue to use your perpetual licence keys.
-If the renewal subscription of your Product, Company or Full licence has ended, you can keep using the previous Tinman 3D SDK release.
+You will receive new licence keys for each purchase you make.
+If your Development licence has expired, you can continue to use your Distribution licence keys.
+If the update period of your Distribution / Content licence has expired, you can continue to use all previous Tinman 3D SDK releases perpetually.

 - The licence key source has been disabled